Drupal4Gov/drupal4gov.us/README.md

 ```
 git fetch upstream
 ```
-* Create a new branch off of upstream/master that is based on the ticket you are working (e.g. DGC-XXX)
+* Create a new branch off of upstream/master that is based on the ticket you are working (e.g. D4G-XXX)
 ```
 git checkout -b D4G-XXX_your_branch_name upstream/master
 ```